KiwiGhoul/Website/README.md

 ## Bugs

-1.  fixed toggle, accidently deleted div tag and misspelled toggle, also had div tag in wrong place.
+* Fixed toggle, accidently deleted div tag and misspelled toggle, also had div tag in wrong place.
 My mistake ---all is working correctly
-2   .background seemed to snap back to the the beginning, made it hard to concentrate --- added adtional keyframes step to make sure background animation was smooth
+* Background seemed to snap back to the the beginning, made it hard to concentrate --- added adtional keyframes step to make sure background animation was smooth
-3. Carousel not working as intended -- fixed
+* Carousel not working as intended -- fixed
-4. About page, image not scaling down properly and seems out of place. fixed scaling down but still cant get it in the right place on smaller screens.
+* About page, image not scaling down properly and seems out of place. fixed scaling down but still cant get it in the right place on smaller screens.

 ## Media / Images